puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 When you ran the `quest begin hello_puppet` command, you saw some text scroll by in your terminal.
 Each time you start a new quest, the `quest` tool uses Puppet to set up everything you'll need to complete that quest.
-In this case, it created new container that we will use to guide you through the Puppet agent installation.
+In this case, it created new containerized node that we will use to guide you through the Puppet agent installation.

 The `quest` tool has some other features that will help you keep on track as you work through this guide.
 You can use the `--help` flag to list the